← Environmental Law Center← Centro de Derecho Ambiental

 Full documentDocumento completo

-MANUAL FOR THE CONCESSION PROCEDURE OF THE ZONA MARÍTIMO-TERRESTRE
+MANUAL FOR THE CONCESSION PROCEDURE OF THE MARITIME-TERRESTRIAL ZONE

-Reception of the application 1.
-The interested party must submit to the Zona Marítimo-Terrestre Department a form - which has been provided by this municipality - through which they request a concession over the land of their interest.
+Receipt of the Application 1.
+The interested party must submit to the Maritime-Terrestrial Zone Department a form - which has been provided by this municipality - through which a concession is requested for the land of interest.

 2. If the applicant is a natural person, at the time of submitting the concession application, they must provide at least the following documents: